MIDOSS/MOHID-Cmd/docs/run_description_file/yaml_file.rst

 The :kbd:`paths` section of the run description file is a collection of directory paths that :program:`mohid` uses to find files in other repos that it needs.

+:kbd:`mohid repo`
+  The path to the :ref:`MIDOSS-MOHID-repo` clone where the :file:`MohidWater.exe` executable for the run is to be found.

+  This path may be either absolute or relative.
+  It may contain:

+  * :envvar:`$SCRATCH` as an alternative spelling of the user's :file:`scratch` directory on :kbd:`cedar`
+  * :envvar:`$PROJECT` as an alternative spelling of the group's :file:`project` directory on :kbd:`cedar`
+  * :envvar:`$USER` as an alternative spelling of the user's userid
+  * :kbd:`~` or :envvar:`$HOME` as alternative spellings of the user's home directory

 :kbd:`runs directory`
   The path to the directory where temporary run directories will be created by the :command:`mohid run` (or :command:`mohid prepare`) sub-command.